Leofric99/archivist/README.md

 #### Renaming

-You can rename your photo files for better organization, using either the date from the photo's metadata (for digital photos) or a date you provide (for scanned film photos):
+You can rename your photo files for better organisation, using either the date from the photo's metadata (for digital photos) or a date you provide (for scanned film photos):

 - **Digital photos:**
   Choose "Rename Photographs to Standard Format" from the menu, select "Digital", and follow the prompts.
 The script will automatically extract the date from EXIF metadata, filenames, or file timestamps.